 Usually Not the Best Option

 This process can literally take hours or days and cost hundreds of dollars if you outsource the work.
 This is why I and so many others who help people with their websites are thrilled about Let’s Encrypt and hosts that automatically redirect and replace insecure URLs after auto-installing the SSL certificate.
-If you know of any others that do both of these things in addition to WP Ultimate and WP Church Host, please share in a comment for the benefit of other readers.
+If you know of any others that do both of these things in addition to SiteGround, please share in a comment for the benefit of other readers.

 Why to Enable HTTPS for WordPress